Hiroto Kumagai

 Hiroto Kumagai is a Japanese politician who is a member of the House of Councillors of Japan.
 He represents the Saitama at-large district.

 Biography

-He was born on March 23, 1962 and graduated from Chuo University.
-Afterwards, he joined LOTTERIA Co., Ltd., a chain of fast-food restaurant for a year.
+He was born on March 23, 1962, and graduated from Chuo University.
+Afterwards, he joined Lotteria, a chain of fast-food restaurant for a year.
 He later joined the Policy Secretary to Kazuhito Wada and Mie Ishida.
 In 2007, he was a member of the Saitama City Assembly for three terms.
 In 2019, he was elected to the House of Councillors.